Connect with others who understand.

 • Certain medications

-Pediatric MS symptoms include muscle weakness, tremors, and spasticity (tightness or stiffness).
-In some cases, the muscles may suddenly stop moving the way they normally do.
-MS can also lead to a lack of coordination.
+Pediatric multiple sclerosis symptoms include muscle weakness, tremors, and spasticity (tightness or stiffness).
+In some cases, the muscles may suddenly stop moving normally.
+MS can also affect coordination.
 This common symptom also affects children with MS more frequently than adults.

-If your child has muscle symptoms, you may notice that they frequently drop objects or suddenly have trouble writing or drawing.
-Your child may not be able to move normally or perform the activities they used to.
+If your child has muscle symptoms, you may notice they often drop things or have trouble writing or drawing.
+Your child may struggle to move normally or do the activities they used to enjoy.

-One member whose symptoms began in childhood wrote, “I remember my dad saying from time to time that I was clumsy.”
-Another member remarked, “My sister remembers that when we were children, we went to a movie and afterwards, I couldn’t stand to walk out.
+One member whose symptoms began in childhood shared, “I remember my dad saying from time to time that I was clumsy.”
+Another member remarked, “My sister remembers that we went to a movie and afterward, I couldn’t stand to walk.
 My dad had to come and carry me out.”

-Another member shared that movement problems were the first sign of MS in their child.
-“My son insisted that the problem with his hand was not normal and that he could not play the piano properly anymore,” they commented.
+One member also mentioned that movement problems were the first sign of MS in their child.
+“My son insisted that the problem with his hand was not normal and that he could not play the piano properly anymore,” they said.

 Many people with MS experience fatigue.
-Your child may start sleeping longer than usual, fall asleep in school, or say they are too tired to participate in sports or hobbies.
+Your child may start sleeping more than usual, fall asleep at school, or say they’re too tired to participate in sports or hobbies.

-A member with childhood symptoms remembered, “In elementary school, I had a semester when I was exhausted all the time.”
+A member who had symptoms as a child remembered, “In elementary school, I had a semester when I was exhausted all the time.”

-Your child may also feel tired if they are dealing with an infection, have a chronic health condition like anemia or asthma, or are taking certain drugs including allergy medications.
-Mental health conditions like anxiety and depression can also cause fatigue.
+Your child may also feel tired due to sleep problems, infection, or chronic health conditions like anemia or asthma.
+Certain medications, including allergy medications, and mental health conditions like anxiety and depression can also cause fatigue.

-Your nerves provide information to your brain about what you are feeling.
+Your nerves send messages to your brain about what you are feeling.
 When MS damages these nerves, it can cause unusual sensations.
 Children with MS may experience:

 • Nerve pain